-Actually it seemed that the longer I went the stronger I got.
+It seemed that the longer I went, the stronger I got.

 Maybe it was my grip and pressure was weakening my training partners much quicker than before.

-I was locking up crushing Kimura locks easily along with being able to forcefully dig my way into deep collar holds for chokes.
+I was locking up crushing Kimura locks quickly along with being able to forcefully dig my way into thick collar holds for chokes.

 I felt like the shark for once and felt like I was taking them out into the deep water where there was no escaping my strength and conditioning.